modelearth/io/charts/charts.md

 Edit the files that reside in useeio-widgets/src.
 (Avoid editing files in useeio-widgets/build, these will be overwritten when you run the build.)

-Testing this:
+Build when editing - [Amplify React App](../../amplify/AWS/) uses `npm start` to build on-the-fly.
-[LiveReload](https://www.logicbig.com/tutorials/misc/typescript/project-auto-refresh-with-live-reload.html) will refresh your browser as you edit.
-Install using the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery)
+Another option: [LiveReload](https://www.logicbig.com/tutorials/misc/typescript/project-auto-refresh-with-live-reload.html) might refresh your browser as you edit.
+Install using the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery)  (Please update our documentation, not yet confirmed).

 Get under the hood!
 Mess with our [Python Samples](../../community/resources/useeio) and [add a new technology to the matrix using RStudio](../naics).